mohamedaboelmagd/updateableCertficates/README.md

 -   Paginate on the version controlled items

 ### Send Emails REST
--   Check that the item is signed by the public key
+-   Check that the item is signed by the private key

 ### Highlights
 -   Free